EllisTheEllice/websocket-pong/README.md

 # websocket-pong

-This is a small Pong game based on JavaScript with WebSockets and Java running on Glassfish application server.
+This is a small Pong game based on JavaScript (server-side and client-side) with WebSockets.
 It is possible to play this game against AI or against an opponent via network.
+This game also has a lobby where players can find and challenge eachother.

 ### Version
-0.1.0
+0.0.1

 ### Used Tech